the-foreign-architect/frontend-gridsome/content/guides/singapore/index.md

 <image-gallery folder="/guides/singapore/" prefix="sbt" :num-images="2"/>

 Two towers stand out in this development from Foster + Partners.
-The first tower is a hotel, the second an apartment tower.
-They both taper at the top and at the base, creating a distinct volume which makes them stand out in the skyline.
+The first tower is a hotel, the second is an apartment tower.
+They both taper at the top and at the base, creating a distinct volume, which makes them stand out in the skyline.
 Like towers with a "little belly."

 But these towers are the least exciting part of the development.
 What you see when you approach it is this huge canopy extending out to the street, inviting you in to explore.
 The whole ground plot is open and permeable, covered by this friendly, undulating roof.
-Sometimes the site dips down into basement level, other times it opens to the east and west revealing drop-offs and pedestrian entrances.
+Sometimes the site dips down into the basement level; other times, it opens to the east and west, revealing drop-offs and pedestrian entrances.

 It is an enjoyable environment, an escape from the heat of Singapore.
 In between, old buildings of the former military complex and the 19th century Raffles Hotel previously located on the site, create an exciting contrast between old and new.
 The canopy unites it all and creates a truly open and comfortable public space.